deep-thought-labs/drive-blog/content/en/posts/testing-phase-guide.md

 1. Read and follow the [Drive Installation](/en/posts/drive-installation/) guide
 2. Make sure you have completed [Validator Preparation](/en/posts/validator-preparation/), including secure key management and verification of your priv_validator_key
-3. Prepare for the first launch by consulting Chain Launch - How to Participate (coming soon)
+3. **The first round is here!** See [Launch Round 1](/en/posts/launch-round-1/) for the specific instructions for the first testing round
 4. Join our Telegram channel for real-time coordination of rounds

 ## Acknowledgments